khadas/khadas_docs/source/vim1/SetupTFTPServer.md

 ### Setup for target device
 To setup TFTP for your target device, you will need:

-* Connect a Lan cable to your target device, and make sure your device is on same network with your Host PC.
+* Connect a LAN cable to your target device, and make sure your device is on same network with your Host PC.
-* Connect a Serial-to-USB module between the target device and PC and ensure have done the right [setup](/vim1/SetupSerialTool.html).
+* Connect a Serial-to-USB module between the target device and PC and ensure to have done the correct [setup](/vim1/SetupSerialTool.html).
-* Power on your target device, and ensure the device has bootloader installed in it.
+* Power on your target device, and ensure the device has a bootloader installed in it.

 Stop U-Boot autoboot by hitting `Enter` or `Space` key at the moment you power on your target device: